• Skip to primary navigation

 The beginning of a saran wrap ball game

 Once you’ve added a layer or two of saran wrap, add a small prize onto the ball and wrap around it.
-Keep going adding random prizes every few layers of saran wrap.
+Keep going adding random prizes or if you want, gag gifts, every few layers of saran wrap.

-While it may seem counterintuitive to put big things in there like full candy bars, games, or even in our case Pokemon cards – that’s the way you add bulk to the ball.
+While it may seem counterintuitive to put big things in the ball like full candy bars, games, or even in our case Pokemon cards – that’s the way you add bulk to the ball.
+If you just put coins and small chocolates in there, your ball really wouldn’t get much bigger!

 Just add things on and continue to wrap layer upon layer of saran wrap and gifts around them.
 I personally prefer to rip the saran wrap every few layers instead of wrapping it all into one layer – I think it makes it harder to unwrap – but you can totally just keep wrapping if you want.

-One tip – make sure to constantly rotate the direction of the ball to give it more of that ball shape rather than just a flat rectangle shape.
+Make sure to constantly rotate the direction of the ball to give it more of that ball shape rather than just a flat rectangle shape.
+If you do the layers of plastic wrap in the same direction, you’ll end up with something like a pancake than a cling wrap ball.

 Instead of adding in just prizes, add in a coal or challenge card every few layers as well.
 I like to put them face down so that people can’t see what the challenge is but it really doesn’t matter that much.